dosandk/date-range-calendar/readme.md

 });
 ```
 #### month
-Parameter "month" allows to set a month for the calendar.
+Parameter `month` allows to set a start month for the calendar.

 ```javascript
 var dateRangePicker = new DateRangePicker({